Amazonka 1.0 Released

 - All modules are now exported from

-but the interface is only considered stable with regard to otheramazonka-*
+amazonka-corebut the interface is only considered stable with regard to otheramazonka-*libraries.
+Any use ofamazonka-coreshould be treated as if every module was.Internal.

 Supported GHC Versions